drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

  * Structs
  * Arrays

-You cannot at this time use objects other than Array.
+You cannot at the time of publication use objects other than Array.

 ### Limiting risk

 One of the biggest disadvantages of smart contracts is the inherent risk of creating a new contract, due to their monetary nature.
-Some smart contracts can hold vast amounts of value, therefore it is critical that contracts are fully tested and peer reviewed.
+Some smart contracts can hold vast amounts of value, therefore it is critical that contracts are fully tested and reviewed.
 Rather famously, cryptocurrency wallet Parity had a bug in one of its smart contracts that froze a massive 513,774.16 ETH.

 Before you make up your mind and run off into the wind, remember that many businesses are currently utilising smart contracts today, with no problems whatsoever!
 You can protect against bugs through vigorous auditing of contracts.
 Think peer reviews done by everyone on your team and even external stakeholders.
 Such processes can significantly limit risk, to a point where it becomes acceptable for the business.

 Outside-in test driven development is a good practice to follow when writing smart contracts.
-This approach follows the pattern of writing failing unit tests for your contracts first, writing code to pass those tests, then repeating with all possible pre-conditions and scenarios in which that unit of code is executed.
+This approach follows the pattern of writing failing unit tests for your contracts first, writing the code to pass those tests, then repeating with all possible pre-conditions and scenarios in which that unit of code is executed.
 Another name for this common approach is red, green, refactor.
 The advantage of this is that it forces you to think about potential for bugs throughout the development process of a smart contract.
 Tests are extensive as they become the primary focus of development.

 ### Writing tests

-Writing tests for smart contracts is just like writing tests for any other code.
+Writing unit tests for smart contracts is just like writing tests for any other code.
 You can use whichever testing and mocking libraries you wish.
 Create a separate test project to contain your tests and install a mocking library of your choosing.
+Unit tests are the simplest way of testing smart contracts, though you can test futher by publishing your smart contracts to the testnet blockchain.

 In the following examples, I'll be using Moq as it is probably the most popular .NET mocking library.
 Set up a class to contain your tests and mock the dependencies for your smart contract.